-A significant portion of Everyday Health's advertising and sponsorship revenues is derived from the healthcare industry, including pharmaceutical, over-the-counter and consumer-packaged-goods companies, and could be affected by changes affecting healthcare spending.
+A significant portion of Everyday Health Group's advertising and sponsorship revenues is derived from the healthcare industry, including pharmaceutical, medical device, over-the-counter and consumer-packaged-goods companies, and could be affected by changes affecting healthcare spending.
 Industry changes affecting healthcare spending could impact the market for these offerings.
 General reductions in expenditures by healthcare industry participants could result from, among other things:

-- government regulation or private initiatives that affect the manner in which healthcare industry participants interact with consumers and the general public; - · consolidation of healthcare industry participants; - · reductions in governmental funding for healthcare; and - · adverse changes in business or economic conditions affecting pharmaceutical companies or other healthcare industry participants.
+- government regulation or private initiatives that affect the manner in which healthcare industry participants interact with consumers and the general public: - consolidation of healthcare industry participants; - · reductions in governmental funding for healthcare; and - · adverse changes in business or economic conditions affecting pharmaceutical and medical device companies or other healthcare industry participants.